top of page

 Besides this background, I bring with me principles of transparency, of fiscal conservatism, of fact-based and drama-free communication, and of the critical need to gather all sides of any given story or issue.

-We don’t need a mayor who knows every answer – we need a mayor who knows how to arrive at better answers, through good-faith, open exchange in Council and with staff and residents.
+A mayor is not a president who enacts an agenda.
+The Mayor's role, in my view, is to lead through fostering good-faith, open exchange in Council and with staff and residents, making sure all sides are heard and considered.
 It's not about who is right, but rather about what is right for Fruit Heights.
 More heads arrive at better solutions.
 This is the way representative government should function.

-I am dismayed by the hyper-critical, anger-button pathology that constitutes online political discourse.
+In recent years, we have seen the growth of anger-button pathology that constitutes online political discourse--incomplete headlines calculated to enrage readers.
+The news environment is more fractured than ever, and we are all looking at a different set of facts.
 I have learned there is always more to the story, and being curious is wiser than being quick to condemn.
 I value the civil exchange of ideas, and the humanity of each individual.

 This of course includes hearing the ideas and perspectives of residents.
 Please reach out to me anytime to discuss your concerns, or your great ideas for ways to improve our city!
 I want to hear them.